AgustinConde/taskflow/docs/DEPLOYMENT.md

       --data "{\"model\":\"HuggingFaceTB/SmolLM3-3B\",\"messages\":[{\"role\":\"user\",\"content\":[{\"type\":\"text\",\"text\":\"ping\"}]}]}"
    ```
 - Verify GitHub Secrets `AI_API_KEY`, `AI_MODEL`, etc. are populated (see deployment workflow).
-- If running locally with Ollama, confirm the daemon is running and the model is downloaded (`ollama list`).
+- If you intentionally switched to Ollama, confirm the daemon is running and the model is downloaded (`ollama list`).

 ### Issue: Achievements triggering multiple times
 **Solution**: Ensure `AddIsProcessedToAchievementEvents` migration has been applied